 After receiving the proposal from Meiji, and realizing that we should practice environmentally conscious dairy farming, we began working to produce organic drinking milk.
 We didn’t have any know-how at the beginning, and we struggled to produce feedstuffs without chemical fertilizers and agricultural chemicals.
 But now that things are going smoothly, we believe more than ever that organic farming is meaningful.
 Therefore, we would like to continue our efforts to produce organic drinking milk with Meiji.

 And we hope that someday customers will purchase drinking milk because it is made from raw milk produced in a way that is friendly to both the environment and the cows.

 Our presence in agrochemicals and veterinary drugs contributes to the stable supply of safe and reliable agricultural, livestock, and marine products, as well as improves productivity around the world.

-We develop and sell environmentally friendly agricultural chemicals.
-ZAXA is a highly-effective long-lasting herbicide suitable for a variety of plants.
+Zaxa Liquid is a highly-effective long-lasting herbicide suitable for a variety of plants.
 The main constituent of ZAXA is a type of amino acid commonly found in nature.
-As a result, this herbicide has minimal effect on soil and is highly safe for livestock.
-The active ingredients in Meiji Eco Series pesticides and fungicides are also derived from natural sources.
-The leading product in this series, Harmomate Water-soluble Powders, meets Japan Agricultural Standards for use in organic cultivation.
+As a result, this herbicide has minimal effect on soil and has been recognized as highly safe for livestock.

 Our research and development of agricultural chemicals and veterinary drugs produces ground-breaking products that are eco-friendly and very safe.
 These products additionally contribute to human prosperity by developing global agriculture and stabilizing food production.